goenning/goenning/_drafts/2017-11-07-free-and-automated-ssl-certificates-with-go.md

 The last step is to create a `http.Server` that listen on port `443` and uses our `mux` instance.
 We then create `tls.Config` object and assign it to the server.
 Now is where **the "magic" happens**. `GetCertificate` is a method that we can use to tell the server where to load the certificate whenever a new HTTPS request is starting.
 This method gives us the opportunity to choose what certificate to use instead of returning a specific one for every request like most applications does.
 We then use `certManager.GetCertificate` which will first try to get a matching certificate from the cache, if there's none matching, then a new certificate is fetched from Let's Encrypt using the ACME protocol.

+Early 2018, [Let's Encrypt disabled TLS-SNI challenge](https://community.letsencrypt.org/t/2018-01-11-update-regarding-acme-tls-sni-and-shared-hosting-infrastructure/50188) due to security reasons.
+The recommendation is to use [HTTP challenge](https://tools.ietf.org/html/draft-ietf-acme-acme-07#section-8.3), and we do so by using `certManager.HTTPHandler(nil)` and attaching it a new http listener on port 80.

 After that, all we need to do is start the server with `server.ListenAndServeTLS("", "")`.
 If you've worked with a HTTPS server on Go before, you probably remember that these two parameters are the `Certificate` and the `Privatey Key`.
 When using `autocert`, we don't need these so we pass an empty string.

+It worths to mention that, when using `certManager.HTTPHandler(nil)`, all traffic comming into HTTP will be redirect to HTTPS automatically.
+You can override this behaviour by passing a http.Handler instead of nil as first parameter.

 ## Let’s run it!